divineprog/MoSyncApps/TwitterReader/Blogposts/TwitterReaderBlog1.md

 Ease of learning and using the framework:

-1. The framework is impossible to understand and learn for the purpose of implementing the test app.
+1. It is impossible to understand and learn the framework for the purpose of implementing the test app.
 2. It is possible to learn and use some parts of the framework, but documentation and examples are very poor, and there are many aspects that are not understandable.
 3. It is possible to learn and use the framework with some effort, but some parts needed for the test app require lots of time to understand and use.
 4. It is easy to learn and use all of the framework, with only a few parts requiring additional time to use.